lucasagudiez/Solana-Minting/README.md

 # Solana Minting Bot

 #### This is an easy bot to setup which uses ChromeDriver to open up a new chrome instance and mint the nft you are looking for quicker than a human.
-This bot does not guarantee you will get your NFT, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself
+This bot does not guarantee you will get your NFT, this bot simply goes faster than humans to mint and automates everything since you do not have to click yourself.

+### You can launch multiple instances of the bot to bypass minting limit / wallet

 ### Support

 -   [x] Window
 -   [x] Mac (Intel + m1)
--   [ ] Linux
+-   [x] Linux (Not verified)

 -   [x] MagicEden.io
 -   [x] MonkeLabs.io